lammps/lammps/doc/src/Build_development.rst

    time.
 Preference is given to parts of the code base that are easy to test or commonly used.

+Tests as shown by the ``ctest`` program are command lines defined in the ``CMakeLists.txt`` files in the ``unittest`` directory tree.
+A few tests simply execute LAMMPS with specific command line flags and check the output to the screen for expected content.
+A large number of unit tests are special tests programs using the `GoogleTest framework
+<https://github.com/google/googletest/>`_ and linked to the LAMMPS
+library that test individual functions or create a LAMMPS class instance, execute one or more commands and check data inside the LAMMPS class hierarchy.
+There are also tests for the C-library, Fortran, and Python module interfaces to LAMMPS.
+The Python tests use the Python "unittest" module in a similar fashion than the others use `GoogleTest`.
+These special test programs are structured to have perform multiple individual tests internally and each of those contains several checks (aka assertions) for internal data being changed as expected.

+Tests for force computing or modifying styles (e.g. styles for non-bonded and bonded interactions and selected fixes) are run by using a more generic test program that reads its input from files in YAML format.
+The YAML file provides the information on how to customized the test program to test a specific style and - if needed - with specific settings.
-Many tests have special test programs that test individual functions or classes.
-There are also special cases for the Fortran and Python module.
-Tests for force computing or modifying styles (e.g. pair styles or bond styles) are performed with the same test executable using input files in YAML format.
-So to add a test for another style of this kind it may be sufficient to add a suitable YAML file.  :doc:`Detailed instructions for adding tests <Developer_unittest>` are provided in the Programmer Guide part of the manual.
+To add a test for another, similar style (e.g. a new pair style) it is usually sufficient to add a suitable YAML file.  :doc:`Detailed instructions for adding tests <Developer_unittest>` are provided in the Programmer Guide part of the manual.
+A description of what happens during the tests is given below.

 Unit tests for force styles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^